A STEP-BY-STEP GUIDE TO APPLY FOR A LIQUOR AND GAMING BUSINESS LICENSE

 Due to personal information contained within your application and to ensure the packet is received by our office, we recommend tracking your package through USPS certified mail or another parcel service that provides tracking.
 The Business License Department is not responsible for lost mail items that do not have tracking confirmation.

-If you have any questions about the online application, you may email us at chap@ClarkCountyNV.gov or call us at (702) 455-4125 between 7:30 am and 5:00pm Monday through Thursday.
+If you have any questions about the online application, you may email us at BLLiquorandGaming@ClarkCountyNV.gov or call us at (702) 455-4125 between 7:30 am and 5:00pm Monday through Thursday.
+Our offices are closed on Fridays.

 Incomplete applications will be terminated with no refund on application fees.